When Distributions Shifts: Causal Generalization for Low-Resource Languages: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we systematically investigated the efficacy of two distinct causal domain generalization techniques in the challenging context of low-resource African languages.
-By examining both a data-level intervention through Causal Data Augmentation (CDA) and a representation-level intervention with Invariant Causal Representation Learning (ICRL), we aimed to understand their complementary strengths and practical trade-offs.
+In this study, we investigated two causal domain generalization techniques for low-resource African languages: Causal Data Augmentation (CDA) and Invariant Causal Representation Learning (ICRL) via the DINER framework.

-Our findings confirm that both approaches offer tangible benefits for enhancing model robustness against distribution shifts.
-The CDA experiments on the NaijaSenti corpus demonstrated that augmenting training data with semantically equivalent paraphrases is a lightweight yet effective strategy for improving cross-domain generalization.
-The positive results in Yoruba, where the combined model achieved higher accuracy and a smaller invariance gap, underscore the potential of this method when paraphrase quality is high.
-Conversely, the results in Igbo highlight a key dependency: the success of CDA is contingent on the semantic fidelity of the generated counterfactuals, as significant distributional drift can temper performance gains.
+Our findings confirm that both approaches enhance model robustness against distribution shifts.
+CDA experiments on NaijaSenti showed that augmenting with semantically equivalent paraphrases improves cross-domain generalization, particularly in the Yoruba dataset where paraphrase quality was high.
+In contrast, Igbo results highlight that success depends on semantic fidelity, as distributional drift can limit gains.
+Applying DINER to the Afri-SemEval dataset demonstrated that causal training accelerates convergence and improves in-domain accuracy across 17 languages, while out-of-distribution generalization varied.
+This variability reveals a dual-shift problem, where models face both linguistic domain shifts and artifacts introduced by translation noise and aspect misalignment.

-The application of the DINER framework to our newly created Afri-SemEval benchmark provided a more nuanced picture.
-While causal training consistently accelerated model convergence and improved in-domain accuracy for many of the 17 languages, its impact on Out-of-Distribution (OOD) generalization was varied.
-This inconsistency reveals a critical insight: the theoretical promise of sophisticated causal models can be attenuated by the practical realities of cross-lingual transfer.
-We identify a "dual-shift" problem, where models must contend not only with the intended linguistic domain shift but also with an unintended, artifact-based shift introduced by translation noise and aspect alignment errors.
-This suggests that the language-dependent nature of the observed gains is a direct reflection of this complex interaction.

-Looking ahead, our work points to several promising research directions.
-First, the limitations of our heuristic-based aspect alignment highlight the need for more robust methods to adapt complex models like DINER to typologically diverse languages.
-Future work could explore jointly trained alignment models or the development of syntactic parsers tailored to African languages.
-Second, the variable quality of LLM-generated paraphrases suggests a need for more controlled generation techniques or human-in-the-loop validation pipelines to maximize the benefits of CDA.
-Finally, the "dual-shift" phenomenon calls for the development of novel domain generalization methods that are explicitly designed to be robust not only to natural linguistic variation but also to the systematic noise inherent in cross-lingual transfer.
-A hybrid approach, perhaps using CDA to create more robust pre-trained models before applying representation-level debiasing, could prove to be a fruitful avenue for future exploration.\\